c4a-ri/dialbb/docs/document-en/source/05_builtin_blocks.md

     context[variable] = location
 ```

-In addition to the arguments used in the scenario, variable of dictionary type must be added to receive contextual information.
+In addition to the arguments used in the scenario, variable of dictionary type must be added to receive context information.

 All arguments used in the scenario must be strings.
 In the case of a special variable or variables, the value of the variable is passed as an argument.